fbpx

 Museums

 Of course, what is a city without a collection of fantastic museums?
 Pula has many, and one of the best is the archaeology museum, with a beautiful collection of mosaics and ancient stone relics.
-On display are artifacts from stone age caves and Byzantine marble sculptures.
+On display are artifacts from Stone Age caves and Byzantine marble sculptures.
 Several other museums, including contemporary art, maritime, and photography, are for your perusing pleasure.
 Take some time to appreciate the rich history.

 Beyond Pula